ironpark/genpig/README.md

 ## GenPig
-**GenPig** is a configuration management package based on generate.
+Experimental configuration package for typesafety-obsessed gopher

 > This package is currently in a very early stage.
 There may be unexpected bugs or behavior.